“I’m not good enough.” “I’m ugly.” “He’s not going to want me when I look fat and frumpy like this.”

 These are phrases so many girls and women have said to ourselves.
 But what does it do for us?
 It tricks our brains into thinking there’s a reason for our unhappiness, our feelings of inadequacy.
 We tell ourselves these things because we want to be accepted, but the sad truth is that negative self-talk just reinforces these negative body image issues and low self-esteem.

 In order to have a healthy, positive body image, you need to work on the way that you talk to yourself.
-The way that we speak about ourselves is often the most damaging of all and can lead us down a path of self-doubt.
+The way that we speak about ourselves is often damaging and can lead us down a path of self-doubt.
 When we get in touch with how we feel about our bodies by paying attention to what we tell ourselves every day, then it becomes easier for us to change those thoughts into something more positive.

 Keep scrolling to read more about developing a positive body image by using positive self-talk.